bposzewiecka/PhaseDancerSimulator/README.md

        reference: 'hg38'
 ```

-### Step 4: Copying the reference genomes used for simulation(s) to appropriate directory
+### Step 4: Copying the reference genomes used for simulation(s) to the appropriate directory

 Reference genomes used for simulations should be placed in the *data/refs* directory.
 Symbolic links to reference genomes can be also used.